Disclosure Requirements - Latvia

 Thresholds for Financial qualified holdings

-Credit institutions, insurance institutions, brokerage companies and investment companies are regulated separately.
-To acquire, directly or indirectly, 10% or more of a credit institution, insurance institution, brokerage company, investment company, the regulated market organiser or the Latvian Central Depository, or to respectively reach, exceed or fall below 20%, 33%, 50% of the issuer's share capital or voting rights (for example, Article 29 of the Law on Credit Institutions, Article 7 of the Law on Investment Management Companies, Article 26 & 28 of the Law on Insurance companies and their Supervision, Article 9 of the Law on Financial Instruments Market), the beneficial owner must seek prior approval from the FCMC.
+Regulated market operators or investment brokerage companies are regulated separately.
+To acquire, directly or indirectly, 10% or more of a regulated market operator or investment brokerage company, or to respectively reach, exceed or fall below 20%, 33%, 50% of the issuer's share capital or voting rights (for example, Article 29 of the Law on Credit Institutions, Article 7 of the Law on Investment Management Companies, Article 76 of the Law on Insurance and Reinsurance, Article 9 of the Law on Financial Instruments Market), the beneficial owner must seek prior approval from the FCMC.

 Investment funds, alternative investment funds and similar entities shall not be entitled to acquire a qualified holding in any of regulated companies above-mentioned.
 In the event of such acquisition of a qualified holding, penalties may be charged as in cases of failure to acquire prior permission of the FCMC (detailed in the “Sanctions” below), and the relevant authorities of country of origin of such entities should be informed about these actions.

 The obligation to seek approval for qualified holdings must be fulfilled in advance.
 Notice of a qualified holding should contain in-depth information (as per instructions set out in the rules legislated by the FCMC) about beneficial owner's personality to determine whether the beneficial owner meets the criteria or not.